aeye-lab/pymovements/CONTRIBUTING.md

 pip install tox
 ```

-A full style check and all tests can be run by simply calling `tox` in the repository root.
+You can run all tests on all supported python versions run by simply calling `tox` in the repository root.
 ```bash
 tox
 ```